be_ixf;ym_202411 d_06; ct_100 YES! I want to make a difference TODAY!

 Ask the previous tenants if there is anything they want to leave.

-Ask family and friends if they have anything lying around in storage or an attic.
+Do family and friends have anything lying around in storage or an attic?

 Seriously, some people never throw things out.
 A perfectly good couch could be sitting in your Uncle Leo’s basement.
 See if anyone you know is willing to part with extra furniture or kitchen supplies.
 Offer to help around their house with a few chores and in return you may get some crucial pieces for your home!